Sufficient criteria for absolute separability in arbitrary dimensions via linear map inverses: Conclusions

-\textbf{Acknowledgements}.-- We thank A.Diebra and J.Romero-Pallejà for insightful comments and discussions with J. Ahiable, K.N.B.
-Teja, J.Tura and A. Winter.
+\textbf{Acknowledgements}. -- We thank A. Diebra and J. Romero-Pallejà for insightful comments and acknowledge fruitful discussions with E. Serrrano-Ensátiga, J. Ahiable, K.N.B.
+Teja, J. Tura and A. Winter.

-We acknowledge financial support from Spanish MICIN (projects: PID2022:141283NB-I00;139099NBI00) with the support of FEDER funds, the Spanish Goverment with funding from European Union NextGenerationEU (PRTR-C17.I1), the Generalitat de Catalunya, the Ministry for Digital Transformation and of Civil Service of the Spanish Government through the QUANTUM ENIA project -Quantum Spain Project- through the Recovery, Transformation and Resilience Plan NextGeneration EU within the framework of the Digital Spain 2026 Agenda.
+J.A.-V. acknowledges financial support from Ministerio de Ciencia e Innovación of the Spanish Goverment FPU23/02761.
+We acknowledge financial support from Spanish MICIN (projects: PID2022: 141283NB100; 139099NBI00) with the support of FEDER funds, the Spanish Goverment with funding from European Union NextGenerationEU (PRTR-C17.I1), the Generalitat de Catalunya, the Ministry for Digital Transformation and of Civil Service of the Spanish Government through the QUANTUM ENIA project -Quantum Spain Project- through the Recovery, Transformation and Resilience Plan NextGeneration EU within the framework of the Digital Spain 2026 Agenda.
 We also acknowledge support from: Europea Research Council AdG NOQIA; MCIN/AEI (PGC2018-0910.13039/501100011033, CEX2019-000910-S/10.13039/501100011033), EU-QUANTera Projects: MAQS PCI2019-111828-2, DYNAMITE PCI2022-132919, ExTRaQT-PCI2022-132965.
 Support from Fundació Cellex; Fundació Mir-Puig; Generalitat de Catalunya (European Social Fund FEDER and CERCA program, AGAUR Grant No. 2021 SGR 01452, QuantumCAT \ U16-011424, co-funded by ERDF Operational Program of Catalonia 2014-2020); Barcelona Supercomputing Center MareNostrum (FI-2023-3-0024) funded by the European Union are acknowledged.
 This project has received funding from EU Horizon Europe Program ORIZON-CL4-2022-QUANTUM-02-SGA PASQuanS2.1, 101113690; FET-OPEN OPTOlogic, Grant No 899794, NeQSTGrant-01080086.
 ICFO Internal “QuantumGaudi" project.
 Views and opinions expressed are, however, those of the authors only and do not necessarily reflect those of the European Union or the European Research Council.
 Neither the European Union nor the granting authority can be held responsible for them.
+G. R.-M. acknowledges funding from the European Innovation Council accelerator grant COMFTQUA, no. 190183782.